 Feed company A feed company is active in the feed supply chain.
 This can be either a producer or a trader.
-A food company is active in the food supply chain.
-Food company A lood company is active in the lood supply chain.
+Food company A food company is active in the food supply chain.
 Other company A company active in the supply chain that is not a feed or a food company.
 Food company The colors of this symbol indicate a food company that is producing feed as a by-product.
 Other company The colors of the symbol indicate a company that is producing feed as a by-product.
 By-product The by-product / feed material that is produced and supplied to a feed company.
 A livestock farmer.
-GMP+ The GMP+ FSA logo in the flow chart indicates that the company / link in the supply chain must comply with the GMP+ FSA requirements and should be GMP+ FSA certified. → Flow of feed products from one company to the other. → Flow of non-feed products from one company to the other.
+GMP+ Pseuratic The GMP+ FSA logo in the flow chart indicates that the company / link in the supply chain must comply with the GMP+ FSA requirements and should be GMP+ FSA certified. \rightarrow Flow of feed products from one company to the other. \rightarrow Flow of non-feed products from one company to the other.
 Gatekeeper protocol Purchase using gatekeeper protocol requirements. НАССР Purchase using HACCP requirement.